Monday 15 July 2013

 Red Veined Dragons and Fun Running Damsels 15th August 2013

-Meeting up with Badger in Abingdon at 9am we set off for Southampton.
-Reason?
-Four Red Veined Darters had been reported from the boating lake on Southampton Common yesterday.
-I was amazed as I never knew Southampton had a Common let alone it would attract such a rare migrant dragonfly.
 Normally RVD's are resident no nearer than southern Europe so this was definitely worth a visit and if seen would be a first for me and Badger.
-We arrived in Southampton at around 1030, perspiring freely in this continuing glorious and sunny weather and with the temperature rising rapidly.
+We arrived in Southampton at around 1030am, perspiring freely in this continuing glorious sunny weather and with the temperature rising rapidly.
 Unfortunately, unknown to us, a Fun Run for Cancer Relief was about to take place on the Common on this very morning.
-All roads leading to the Common were closed with the predictable ensuing traffic chaos, so after a serious contretemps with the Sat Nav and a tour of various Southampton back streets we abandoned technology, used common sense and just parked as near as possible to the Common and footed it as they say in Zimbabwe.
+All roads leading to the Common were closed with the predictable ensuing traffic chaos, so after a serious contretemps with the Sat Nav and a tour of various Southampton back streets we abandoned technology, used common sense and just parked as near as possible to the Common and 'footed it' as they say in Zimbabwe.

-It wasn't far to go, in fact the Common was very close to where we parked and we entered the Common via a luridly graffitteed subway and then found ourselves surrounded by numerous lycra clad ladies of all ages and all shapes making their way to the assembly point for the Fun Run - apparently the Fun Run was for the fairer sex only and why not!
+It wasn't far to go, in fact the Common was very close to where we parked and we entered the it via a luridly graffiteed subway and then found ourselves surrounded by numerous lycra clad ladies of all ages and all shapes making their way to the assembly point for the Fun Run - apparently the Fun Run was for the fairer sex only and why not!

-Nonetheless on closer examination the lake surface was teeming with dragonflies of all shapes and sizes going about their business and almost immediately we saw a Red Veined Darter, distant but quite distinctive clinging to a twig in the middle of some lilies in the centre of the lake.
+Nonetheless on closer examination the lake's surface was teeming with dragonflies of all shapes and sizes going about their business and almost immediately we saw a Red Veined Darter, distant but quite distinctive clinging to a twig in the middle of some lilies in the centre of the lake.

-There was only one other dragonfly enthusiast present, a friendly fellow, local to Southampton who walked round to us and told us that the best spot was on the opposite side of the lake where one was apparently settling on the concrete wall of the lake and allowing close approach.
-He was not exaggerating.
 Having walked around the lake we came to the aforementioned sunny spot and a Red Veined Darter answered all our prayers by not only settling on the edge of the lake wall but also on the tarmac pathway around the lake and giving us point blank views.
 Male Red Veined Darters are apparently territorial and this one by happy chance had decided that it would stake out this particular sunny and warm part of the containing wall and surrounding pathway to the lake.
-It showed little concern at our close presence and after making regular sorties over the lake always returned to within a few feet of us.
-At one stage Badger was prostrate on the tarmac getting close up and personal with our four winged friend and no one seemed to consider this exceptional.
-There were admittedly a few initial strange glances but in true British fashion Badger was then studiously ignored by anyone nearby

 He's not with me!